hagbard/flogger-testing/README.md

    logging in static methods is limiting.
-3. **Testing the log statement (via a mock) is less useful than testing the log output.** Log output is what's useful about debug log statements, so you should be testing that as closely as reasonably possible.
-Using mocks to test fine-grained logging APIs creates brittle, and hard to maintain tests.
+3. **Testing the log statement (via a mock) is less useful than testing the log output.** Log output is what's useful about debug log statements, so you should be testing that as closely as reasonably possible, including any effects of formatting the logged arguments.
+Using mocked loggers to test logging APIs creates brittle, hard to maintain tests.
 4. **Injecting logger implementations is never necessary.** All commonly used logging libraries provide a way to test their log output at some reasonable level.
 This ensures that what you test is "close" to what will appear in log files.

 I think that the difficulty in setting up good logs testing in unit tests is one of the primary reasons people chose to inject loggers in their code at all.
-With a well-designed logs testing library, this problem no longer exists, and so injecting loggers at all no longer has any real benefits.
+With a well-designed logs testing library, this problem no longer exists, and so injecting loggers _at all_ no longer has any real benefits.

-This principle is supported in the core design of the library, which is agnostic to the underlying logger implementation used and carefully designed to minimize implicit dependencies on specific implementation behaviour.
+This principle is supported by the core design of this library, which is agnostic to the underlying logger implementation, and carefully designed to minimize implicit dependencies on specific implementation behaviour.

 If you use this library and wish to migrate your logging (e.g. from Log4J to Flogger, or JUnit4 to JUnit5), your tests will remain essentially unchanged.